Social media and Hungarian history in English

 Yes, many of us still love real books and yes, there is a demand for my paperback books – but we get lots of information from social media and blogs, too.

 One may say that there are plenty of academic books in English that properly cover the topic of Hungarian history and the Ottoman wars.
 Verily, there are excellent books that can be spotted and ordered easily.
 How many of the ordinary people have ever read these difficult books, written by historians?
 Why not read a few “lighter” books, to start with?
+Here are a few of them:

 Where could non-Hungarian speakers find information about Hungarian history?